Cycling in Wales

 Stick a pin in a map of Wales and the Welsh Borders and it can't help but land near a river valley, mountains, coast, moorland, or all four.
 Look more closely at the map and you can see how the Welsh border was constantly changing as the Norman French pushed into Wales, and were beaten back by angry Welsh.
 A dead giveaway are the Welsh place names appearing in England, and English names appearing in the middle of Wales.

 Croeso i Gymru - Welcome to Wales

-So, Wales and the Welsh Borders is not just a beautiful region, but it is full of history - romantic ruins, standing stones, moss-strewn churches, pagan wells, sulphur springs and Victorian spas to name but a few.
-Even if you aren't interested in history, they provide cyclists with a good excuse to stop and have a bite to eat.
+Wales and the Welsh Borders is not just a beautiful region, it is full of history - romantic ruins, standing stones, moss-strewn churches, pagan wells, sulphur springs and Victorian spas to name but a few.
+Even if you aren't interested in history, they provide cyclists with a good excuse to stop and relax.

 The focus of this site is on-road bicycle touring.
 You don't need to go mountain biking off-road to enjoy the peace and quiet of this area.
 Motorised traffic is hardly ever encountered on the country lanes.
 You will find a few ideas to work out a cycling itinerary scattered around the site - even on the Tales of Wales and the Pubs pages!

 From Monday May 16, passengers travelling with a non-folding bike on Great Western Railway’s high speed routes will need a cycle reservation.
 GWR says this is due to limited space on trains.
 This will make travelling with a bike harder, so please sign the petition at https://you.38degrees.org.uk/petitions/bike-reservations-on-trains-the-beginning-of-the-end.